 What is the purpose of the Model Curriculum?

-Since the learning standards for World Languages are proficiency-based, we do not have any specific content included in our standards.
 The Model Curriculum provides a framework that assists teachers and districts in creating the most appropriate content and coursework for their learners' needs and provides instructional supports and strategies for teachers when implementing the standards.

 How do Ohio's proficiency standards impact my instruction?

-This focus on communication emphasizes that the overall goal is for students to move beyond memorized vocabulary and grammar.
-Rather, students must now learn to use a language to communicate in real-world, authentic situations.
+The focus on intercultural, communication and literacy skills emphasizes that the overall goal is for students to move beyond memorized vocabulary and grammar.
+Rather, students must now learn to use language to communicate in real-world, authentic situations in culturally appropriate ways.